wader/ydls/README.md

 Copy and edit [ydls.json](ydls.json) to match your ffmpeg builds supported formats and codecs.

-Start with `ydls-server -config /path/to/ydls.json` and it default will listen on port 8080.
+Start with `ydls -server -config /path/to/ydls.json` and it default will listen on port 8080.

 ## Endpoints